animachine/animachine/README.md

 You don't need to make any changes to your project to use animachine, just add the [chrome extension][extension] or embed it like any other js library and start animating.

 ###Status
 This is the second alpha release completely rewritten using [React] and [Redux].
-For now, it only animates React components with a very minimal feature set but you can see in the [Todos] what's coming up.
+For now, it only animates React components with a very minimal feature set but you can see in the [Todos] what's coming up. **And it's ready to animate things!**

 [###Docs and quick start guide](docs/README.md)